 What if the world was your Rubix cube?
-The popular iOS game Euclidean Lands is a lot similar to our previous recommendations, only add-on here is a lot more Hitman-esque thrill and action.
+The popular iOS game Euclidean Lands is very similar to our previous recommendations, the only add-on here is a lot more Hitman-esque thrill and action.
 Although it may sound a little fast-paced and competitive, it also provides a very relaxing feel.

 This game challenges your quick-thinking abilities, which is pretty fun.
 You get to keep rotating a Rubix cube until the right building structures are formed, which can be a quick brain exercise.
 It’s incredible how the game is overflowing with an abundance of abstract concepts but still carries a subdued theme.

-As the name itself suggests, this game is all about interior design.
+As the name itself suggests, this game is all about interior design, a building game of sorts.
 Yes, without beating around the bush, this game shows you how virtual home designing works.
 However, it’s a fun game to play for non-architects to enjoy as well.

 The players have the liberty to select the doors and furniture from real-life brands and compete with friends to find out who comes up with the most unique decor designs.
 The fun part is that if you happen to like one of your designs, you can get it done in real life.